 In spite of these obstacles and setbacks, however, MFSA saw hope that we may look back at this period as one in which MIT took important steps to establish itself as a leading light for free expression.
 As such, MFSA was pleased to have the participation of several members of the MIT faculty and administration who are closely involved with the work of strengthening MIT’s culture of free expression for the future.
 Participants included Karl Reid, MIT’s Vice President of Equity and Inclusion, who led a panel discussion covering various efforts underway to promote civil discourse at MIT, as well as professors Michael Sipser and Anette (Peko) Hosoi, co-chairs of MIT’s Committee on Academic Freedom and Campus Expression (CAFCE), which was charged by MIT President Sally Kornbluth with advising the Institute on further enshrining the principles of MIT’s Statement on Freedom of Expression and Academic Freedom.

 Attendees also heard from a distinguished panel of other university leaders who are working to further free speech at a cross section of public and private universities.
 Renowned civil liberties attorney Harvey Silverglate connected the proceedings with a discussion of the fundamental importance of free speech – even speech we hate – in a free society, and especially in our institutions of higher education.
 Finally, a panel of MIT students discussing their own experiences in MIT’s charged climate provided important insights into the student experience – and a model of civil discussion around difficult topics.
-A complete speaker list, plus the conference program, is available below.
+A playlist of the complete conference is available on MFSA's YouTube page, and the individual sessions are listed and linked in order below:

 Below is a listing of speakers and panelists participating in MFSA's 2024 conference.
 This year's program, in addition to being viewable on our website, can be downloaded at this link.